 Senate Bill 9 (SB9)

-California Senate Bill 9 (SB9) was signed into law by Governor Newsom on September 16, 2021 and took effect January 1, 2022.
-Subject to certain requirements, SB9 allows ministerial (staff level building permit) approval of a proposed housing development containing no more than 2 residential units (e.g., one duplex or two (2) detached single family homes)) in single-family residential zones OR a subdivision of one (1) single-family residential lot into two (2) lots.
+California Senate Bill 9 (SB9) was signed into law by Governor Newsom on September 16, 2021, and took effect on January 1, 2022.
+Subject to certain requirements, SB9 allows ministerial (staff level building permit) approval of a proposed housing development containing no more than 2 residential units (e.g., one duplex or two (2) detached single-family homes)) in single-family residential zones OR a subdivision of one (1) single-family residential lot into two (2) lots.

 On December 13, 2021, the City of Gilroy City Council adopted Objective Design Standards for SB9 projects.
 The intent of the Gilroy SB9 Objective Design Standards Policies is to provide applicants and property owners with a clear understanding of the City’s expectations for SB9 projects.